mrjonstrong/mrjonstrong.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
 ---
-# About page

-This page tells you a little bit about me.
+Something about me.